 Running sfw.sh will provide a list of apps in the container and relevant help for using them. roixtractor is one app in the container and is useful for extracting descriptive statistics for each region in a standard MNI 2mm image.
-You can try the test statistical image run-01_IC-06_Russian_Unlearnable.nii.
+You can try roixtractor Stats or Lat functions with the test statistical image run-01_IC-06_Russian_Unlearnable.nii or try the mask function with the sample_lesion.